How License Points and Tickets Affect Your Car Insurance Rates

 License points (also called DMV points) are assigned by your state's Department of Motor Vehicles to track your driving behavior.
 Their primary purpose is to enforce license suspension if you accumulate too many within a set time window.
 The thresholds and timelines vary by state.

-Examples of how DMV points are assigned:
+Examples of how DMV points are typically assigned:

 • Speeding 10 mph over the limit: 2–3 points (varies by state)